 layers.
 Each layer is stored internally as a separate 3D volume, and one volume may be shared between many non-overlapping segments to conserve memory.

-Computes basic properties for each segment, such as volume, surface, mininum/maximum/mean intensity, shape properties.
+Computes intensity and geometric properties for each segment, such as volume, surface, mininum/maximum/mean intensity, oriented boudning box, sphericity, etc. See more information in Segment statistics module documentation.